-Note: If the hardware and software listed above do not meet your needs, please use OPTION 2 below and bring your own laptop.
+Note: If the hardware and software listed above do not meet your needs, please use Option 2.

 Participant brings own laptop to connect to the LCD projector provided in the room.

-Participant laptops must be tested with the LCD projector at the speaker-ready room according to the schedule provided on the previous page.
+Participant laptops must be tested with the LCD projector at the speaker-ready room according to the presentation submission deadline schedule.

 Participants will be required to verify the following requirements:

-- Have the adapter necessary to connect their laptop to a standard HDMI cable
+- Have the adapter necessary to connect their laptops to a standard HDMI cable

-- Know the commands necessary to produce an HD signal from their laptop
+- Know the commands necessary to produce an HD signal from their laptops

-- Ensure their laptop has a functioning battery (no power connection at podium)
+- Ensure their laptops have a functioning battery (no power connection at podium)

 Upon verification of these requirements, the participant will be given a signed form to be presented to the audio-visual technician prior to the start of the session.